vuejs/it.vuejs.org/src/api/index.md

 - **Utilizzo:**

-  Register a reference to a DOM elemento on its owner Vue instance's `$els` oggetto for easier access.
+  Register a reference to a DOM elemento on its owner istanza di Vue's `$els` oggetto for easier access.

 - **Note:**